toolness/nunjucks/templating.md

 ## Template Inheritance

-Template inheritance should work exactly like it does in jinja2.[jinja has great documentation on inheritance](http://jinja.pocoo.org/docs/templates/#template-inheritance) that you can read.
+Template inheritance should work exactly like it does in jinja2. [jinja has great documentation on inheritance](http://jinja.pocoo.org/docs/templates/#template-inheritance) that you can read.

 ## Tags